jessp01/jam/README.md

 The events can later be retrieved from backends that implement PHP_JAM_GET_FUNC().

+CREDIT line: JaM was initially forked from https://github.com/mkoppanen/php-aware which is no longer an active project.

+php-aware was developed by Mikko Koppanen.

 # How does it work?

 The jam extension overrides Zend's Engine zend_error_cb(), set_error_handler() and restore_error_handler() with a custom function that takes a copy of the current context, sends the error to the backends set in the aware.storage_modules directive and then calls the original error handler(s).